SpikeInterface/spikeinterface/doc/modules/core.rst

 Importantly, the :py:class:`~spikeinterface.core.SortingAnalyzer` handles the *sparsity* and the physical *scaling*.
-Sparsity defines the channels on which waveforms and templates are calculated using, for example,  a physical distance from the channel with the largest peak amplitude (see the :ref:`Sparsity` section).
+Sparsity defines the channels on which waveforms and templates are calculated using, for example,  a physical distance from the channel with the largest peak amplitude (see the :ref:`modules/core:Sparsity` section).
 Scaling, set by the :code:`return_scaled` argument, determines whether the data is converted from integer values to :math:`\mu V` or not.
 By default, :code:`return_scaled` is true and all processed data voltage values are in :math:`\mu V` (e.g., waveforms, templates, spike amplitudes, etc.).